EvidenceBackedPoliticalBeliefs/UnitedKingdom/ApplyingTheMoralFramework.md

 There is no reason to suppose that we can't do that ahead of time when talking about the likely negative and positive outcomes of policy decisions at a statistical level.

 # What about in *this* situation?
 There will always be individuals, sufficiently harmed by a policy - that if looked at in isolation we would have the desire to change policy.
-These outliers have to be balanced against the positive well-being against society as a whole.
+These outliers have to be balanced against the positive well-being of society as a whole.

 Our goal is to maximise *overall wellbeing*, and if the nature of a policy is such that it raise everyone's wellbeing collectively by the same amount then that is the ideal.